-LEVEL OF REVIEWPERMIT REQUIREMENTS, SIZE, HEIGHT, NUMBER, OF STORIES AND LOCATIONAL REGULATIONS FOR RESIDENTIAL ACCESSORY STRUCTURES Note: In the Coastal Zone, a Coastal Development Permit may be required per SCCC Chapter 13 20.
+LEVEL OF REVIEWPERMIT REQUIREMENTS, SIZE, HEIGHT, NUMBER OF STORIES, TOTAL NUMBER OF AND LOCATIONAL REGULATIONS FOR ACCESSORY STRUCTURES IN RESIDENTIAL ZONE DISTRICTS

-Note: In the Coastal Zone, a Coastal Development Permit may be required per SCCC Chapter 13.20.

-For regulations governing ADUs, see SCCC Section 13.10.681.
+Note: In the Coastal Zone, a Coastal Development Permit may be required per SCCC 13.20.
+For regulations governing ADUs, see SCCC 13.10.681.

-Nonhabitable Habitable Size, story and height restrictions and pPermit required Within the urban and rural services lines (USL/RSL): building permit only for up to 640-square-foot size, two story and 28 foot height_in compliance with zone district site development standards.1 Outside the USL/RSL: building permit only for up to 1,000 square-foot size, three story and 28 foot height in compliance with zone district site development standards.1 Within the urban and rural services lines (USL/RSL): bBuilding permit only for up to 640-square-foot size, one story and 17-foot height_in compliance with zone district site development standards.1 Outside the USL/RSL: building permit only for up to 1,000 square-foot size, in compliance with zone district site development standards.1 In any area: ADUs subject to ADU regulations.
-Standards for accessory dwelling units can be found in SCCC 13.10.681 Permit required if exceeds size restrictions Outside the urban or rural services line (USL/ RSL): Level IV administrative site development permituse approval Level V use approvaladministrative site development permit Inside the USL/RSL: Level V use approval administrative site development permit
+Nonhabitable Habitable Size, story and height restrictions and pPermit required Within the urban and rural services lines (USL/RSL): building permit only for up to 640-square-foot size, two story and 28-foot height in compliance with standards for detached ADUs in SCCC 13.10.681(D)(7)(b) 1 ; detached garages limited to two story and 24-foot height and 20-foot exterior wall height (wall height measured from finished grade) Outside the USL/RSL: building permit only for up to 1,000-square-foot size, three story and 28-foot height in compliance with zone district site development standards 1 Within the USL/RSL: Bbuilding permit enly-for up to 640-square-foot size, one story and 17-foot height, or in compliance with the zone district site development standards, whichever is more restrictive1 Outside the USL/RSL: building permit only for up to 1,000 square-foot size, in compliance with zone district site development standards1 In any area: ADUs subject to ADU regulations Standards for accessory dwelling units can be found in SCCC 13.10.681 Permit required if exceeds size restrictions Outside the urban services line (USL/RSL): Level IV use approvaladministrative site development permit Inside the USL/RSL: Level V use approvaladministrative site development permit Level V use approvaladministrative site development permit Permit required if exceeds maximum height restrictions or story limits Variance (Level V process - public hearing required) Level V use approval for structures exceeding 17 feet, up to 28 feet -